YeDeheng/site/posts/2013-04-21-adding-github-pages-support-to-coleslaw.markdown

                               :title "Recent Posts")))

 (defun render-indices (make-symlink-p)
-  "Render the indices to view content in groups of size N, by month, and by tag (let ((results (by-date (hash-table-values *content*))))
+  "Render the indices to view content in groups of size N, by month, and by tag" (let ((results (by-date (hash-table-values *content*))))
     (dolist (tag (all-tags))
 ; [...]